Allen Weisselberg tax fraud case: What to know about the charges

 “It's not heavy time,” she said, “but he’s [73] years old.”

 Rodgers said it’s somewhat unusual for a case that involves “under the table” compensation to be charged criminally.
-After Weisselberg’s arraignment on Thursday, an attorney for the Trump Organization told reporters, per , that the case is a civil issue and should have never been brought in criminal court.
+After Weisselberg’s arraignment on Thursday, an attorney for the Trump Organization told reporters, per the New Yorker, that the case is a civil issue and should have never been brought in criminal court.

 This kind of issue would typically result in a civil settlement with the Internal Revenue Service, Rodgers said.
-But she noted that the case against Weisselberg and the company, which stems from an investigation by Manhattan District Attorney Cyrus R. Vance Jr. into Trump’s business practices, isn’t a “one-off” situation, but rather a “pattern of behavior” that continued for over a decade and concerns a hefty sum of money.
+But she noted that the case, which stems from an investigation by Manhattan District Attorney Cyrus Vance Jr. into Trump’s business practices, isn’t a “one-off” situation, but rather a “pattern of behavior” that continued for over a decade and concerns a hefty sum of money.

 “You don't often see cases like this, if they’re smaller,” she said.
 “But given the scope of the conduct, the amount [of money] and the fact that I think it’s going to get bigger with more people, I’m not surprised.”